Best Street Legal Enduro Motorcycle We Review 5 Great Choices

 2022 Honda CRF 300 L

-With a price tag of under US$5400, you would be best forgiven for describing this entry-level bike from Honda as somewhat lacking in modern aesthetics.
-Looks after all are subjective, and this 286cc, 27 horsepower thumpers weighing in at only 308lbs loves popping wheelies at every opportunity.
+With a price tag of under $5,400, you might forgive Honda’s entry-level bike for its somewhat dated aesthetics.
+After all, looks are subjective, and this 286cc, 27 horsepower thumper, weighing in at only 308 lbs., loves popping wheelies at every opportunity.

-Liquid-cooled and fuel-injected, this engine warms up quickly and is geared towards long-distance road riding by not expecting frequent service intervals.
-Suspension and braking are adequate for all conditions, and ABS comes as an add-on option.
+Liquid-cooled and fuel-injected, this engine warms up quickly and is geared towards long-distance road riding, requiring fewer frequent service intervals.
+Suspension and braking are adequate for all conditions, and ABS comes as an optional add-on.

-The small 2gal gas tank with fuel consumption of 65 miles per gallon means you won’t feel obliged to stop at every gas station during your weekend trip.
-Time-tested, this offering from Honda makes for a worthy proposition.
+The small 2-gallon gas tank, coupled with a fuel consumption rate of 65 miles per gallon, means you won’t feel obligated to stop at every gas station during your weekend trip.
+Time-tested, this offering from Honda presents a worthy proposition.

 5. Yamaha TW 200